Bonandry/suru-plus-ubuntu/README.md

 No, because if I will add everything, it will cause a lot of bugs and increase the file size.
 I would not like to work with bugs and to have headache.
 I prefer focusing only on Ubuntu distributions.

-Therefore, you must consider my collaborator's alternative icon theme if you ant this support: [Suru++ 20](https://github.com/gusbemacbe/suru-plus).
+Therefore, you must consider my collaborator's alternative icon theme if you want this support: [Suru++ 20](https://github.com/gusbemacbe/suru-plus).

 ## Report